Mission: Impossible – Dead Reckoning Part One: Development and pre-production

 Angela Bassett announced she would return as Erika Sloane in December 2020, but she was later removed because of COVID-19 travel restrictions.
 Sloane appears in the film in a photo on the wall of DNI Denlinger's office during an intelligence briefing.
 In March 2021, McQuarrie revealed that Rob Delaney, Charles Parnell, Indira Varma, Mark Gatiss and Cary Elwes had joined the cast.
-That same day, Greg Tarzan Davis was also confirmed to have joined the cast.
+That day, Greg Tarzan Davis was also confirmed to have joined the cast.

-McQuarrie revealed that for the flashback segments, he considered making them reflective of the 1989 setting akin to how a Tony Scott directed Mission: Impossible might have looked, down to de-aging all the actors and featuring Julia Roberts as the girlfriend murdered by Gabriel.
+McQuarrie revealed that for the flashback segments, he considered making them reflective of the 1989 setting akin to how a Tony Scott-directed Mission: Impossible might have looked, down to de-aging all the actors and featuring Julia Roberts as the girlfriend murdered by Gabriel.
 However, he stepped back once discovering how pricey the effects would become, while also feeling a younger Cruise would be distracting to audiences.
 McQuarrie had also chosen to have Ilsa Faust die in the film while working on Maverick with Cruise, which he had co-written.
 He felt the decision would show the "stakes have to be real" and described Ilsa and Ethan's relationship as being "doomed to be together and yet doomed never to be together".